SidRoberts/centum/docs/components/router/form-requests.md

 $group->post("/login", LoginController::class, "submit");
 ```

-Within a Controller, you can use a Form Builder to populate it with data from the Request object.
+Within a Controller, you can use a Form to populate it with data from the Request object.
 If the data is not valid, a Form can throw an exception to prevent any further code execution.
-Exceptions in a Form can be caught with a `try`/`catch` block in the Controller or with an [exception handler](exception-handlers.md).
+Exceptions in a Form can be caught with an [exception handler](exception-handlers.md).

 As described in the Form, `$username` will be lowercase and trimmed: